iQuHACK/2021_QHAAT/README.md

   <img src="our_circuit.png" width=800px></img>

-## Training: Hybrid quantum-classical procedure
+## Training procedure: Hybrid quantum-classical model
   As in many state-of-the-art quantum algorithms, we implement a hybrid procedure.
   The steps in a single iterations are:
    1. Prepare the input state <img src="https://render.githubusercontent.com/render/math?math=\| \psi\rangle"> and the reference state (we choose to use <img src="https://render.githubusercontent.com/render/math?math=\| 0\rangle">)